-(If you haven’t read my full post on the winner spinner you won’t want to miss it!
+(If you haven’t read my full post on the winner spinner, you won’t want to miss it!
 It gives you a long list of game ideas that are so easy to run and super fun for the kids.
 Check out the full post here.)

 If you’re working on animal, biology, countries or Spanish vocabulary, the circle can be filled with those words.
 The possibilities are endless!

-So, fill the first circle with the specific words that you want the children to practice.
+Again, fill the first circle with the specific words that you want the children to practice.

 For smaller groups (up to 8) I divide a large classroom whiteboard into 4 sections.
 A pair is assigned to each section.

-5. A pair of campers spins the two spinners for the whole group.
+- First, a pair of campers spins the two spinners for the whole group.

-For example, after the gumball machine writing lesson, we played this game using names of Candy.
+For example, after the gumball machine writing lesson, we played this game using names of candy.